chrisbeckett/rbk-teams-connector/README.md

 - Once the ARM template deployment is complete, open a command prompt and navigate to the **rbk-teams-connector** folder
 - Install the Azure Functions command line tools (*https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash*)
 - Run **az login** from a command prompt to establish authentication to Azure
+- **Tip** To avoid potential deployment issues, it is recommended to pin the Python version in the Function to the version you have installed locally on your staging machine.
+To do this, run this command from a command prompt -  **az functionapp config set --name function-name --resource-group resourcegroupname --linux-fx-version "Python|3.9"** (change the function name, resource group and Python version as appropriate)
 - Run **func init**
 - Run **func azure functionapp publish _functname_** where the functname is your function name from the "**Deploy to Azure**" workflow
 - When this is complete, you will need the HTTP trigger URL (Function overview, "Get Function URL" button)